UTexas

 C S 364M.
 Principles of Machine Learning II.

 Introduction to advanced machine learning: optimization methods, statistical inference and probabilistic modeling, generalization, and uncertainty quantification.
 Three lecture hours a week for one semester.
 Computer Science 364D and 364M may not both be counted.
-Prerequisite: Upper-division standing and Computer Science 363D, 363M or 363H with a grade of at least C-.
+Prerequisite: Upper-division standing and Computer Science 363D, 363M or 363H, and 331 or 331H with a grade of at least C-.

 C S 367.
 Numerical Methods.